openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 The equipment can be anything that uses water, hot or cold.
 The definition contains a peak flow rate and a target temperature schedule.
 Hot and cold water will mix to reach the target temperature at the fixture.

 Click the water main, sewer, or makeup water to go back to the water mains editor.
-If you have a plant loop associated with the water use connection the "Loop" button will take you to the loop.
+If you have a plant loop associated with the water use connection the Loop button will take you to the loop.

 ------